 The government have some job seeking conditions of claiming JSA and working part time.
 You or your partner may also get instructed to search for a full-time job.

 Claimants must meet three basic conditions before getting Jobseeker's Allowance.

-The updated version of the Jobseeker’s Agreement is called a Claimant Commitment and this form sets out your role for finding work in more detail, and with increased clarity on your role and requirements.
+The updated version of the Jobseeker’s Agreement is a 'Claimant Commitment'.
+This form sets out your role for finding work in more detail.
+There is an increase in the clarity of your role and your requirements.

 A Social Fund Budgeting Loan is an interest-free welfare crisis benefit administered by the Department for Work and Pensions (DWP).